tymaestro/PP5-2022/README.md

 - A calendar function so users can reserve a time slot in advance and company owners can know in advancce the numbers they will have for the tour.

-- Incorporate more guide and schedule information on the front-end.
+- Incorporate more guide and schedule information from the models on the front-end.

+- Expand the newsletter subscription so subscribers can receive a monthly newsletter.

 ## Languages Used